GoogleCloudPlatform/podcast/site/content/post/episode-95-sourcegraph-with-quinn-slack/index.md

 FRANCESC: I know.
 But it's totally on topic.
 Anyway, we have a second Cool Thing of the Week that comes from our friends at Spotify.

 MARK: Yeah, so Spotify has been working directly with GCP Security Team, releasing a product called Forseti.
 Forseti is really cool.
-It's an open source tool that enables you to basically do several things over your Google Cloud Platform project.
-Basically, if you think about it in terms of you're like, I'm going to deploy a bunch of stuff on the Google Cloud Platform, but I want to ensure that I have visibility into exactly what's happening, but then also be able to scan and enforce certain security rules about what I want to have happen.
+It's an open source tool that enables you to basically do several things over your Google Cloud project.
+Basically, if you think about it in terms of you're like, I'm going to deploy a bunch of stuff on the Google Cloud, but I want to ensure that I have visibility into exactly what's happening, but then also be able to scan and enforce certain security rules about what I want to have happen.

 So if say, for example, I want to have certain firewall rules across maybe my GCE instances or other things like that, this gives me a way to basically be like, OK, let's look at what's available inside our system.
 Let's see if it has the rules that are applied to it.
 And if they're not applied to it, let's make sure that those things are there and make sure that that happens, which is security good and stuff.